Find out what to do on the Sunshine Coast this spring.

 Outdoor family fun

-Spring is the perfect time to get out with the family, and you can catch all the action at Australia Zoo, where you’ll enjoy an entertaining show in the Crocoseum and catch sight of more than 1,200 gorgeous animals.
-The Sunshine Coast Hinterland is also home to Maleny Botanic Gardens and Bird World, which has something for everyone: from its accessible buggies and new bush tucker garden (launching Aug 4) to its aviary filled with exotic and native bird species.
-Keep things interactive with the magical Zog Trail and ‘Overboard’ ride at The Ginger Factory in Yandina, or putt up a storm at spots like Maroochy River Mini Golf and Holey Moley Maroochydore.
+Spring is the perfect time to get out with the family, and you can catch plenty of animal action at Australia Zoo and Wildlife HQ.
+Don’t miss the chance to check out Maleny Botanic Gardens and Bird World, which has something for everyone: from its accessible buggies and new bush tucker garden, through to its aviary filled with exotic and native bird species.

 Keep things eventful

-The Big Pineapple Festival
+Big Pineapple Festival, Woombye

-The Big Pineapple Festival
+Big Pineapple Festival, Woombye